wp-plugins/social-connect/readme.txt

 Special thanks to:

-* [Wirone](http://blog.wirone.info/) for polish translation and patches; and
+* [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums;
-* [markusdrake](http://wordpress.org/support/profile/markusdrake) for patches and helping in the support forums.
+* [L D](http://wordpress.org/support/profile/enochfung) for patches and helping in the support forums;
+* [Geodanny](http://wordpress.org/support/profile/geodanny) for helping in the support forums; and
+* [Wirone](http://blog.wirone.info/) for polish translation and patches.

+And everyone else in the forums sharing the fixes they find and answering each others questions.

 == Installation ==

 1. Upload everything into the "/wp-content/plugins/" directory of your WordPress site.
 2. Activate in the "Plugins" admin panel.
-3. Visit the "Settings | Social Connect" administration page to configure.
+3. Visit the "Settings | Social Connect" administration page to configure social media providers.

 == Frequently Asked Questions ==